HEnquist/camilladsp/README.md

 ## Volume control
 There is a volume control that is enabled regardless of what configuration file is loaded.

-CamillaDSP defines a total of file control "channels" for volume.
+CamillaDSP defines a total of five control "channels" for volume.
 The default volume control reacts to the `Main` control channel.
 When the volume or mute setting is changed, the gain is smoothly ramped to the new setting.
 The duration of this ramp can be customized via the `volume_ramp_time` parameter